John Van Cott: Pioneer and church servant

 In 1852 Van Cott began a four-year assignment as the president of the Scandinavia Mission, headquartered in Denmark.
 He was called to the same assignment again in 1859 and served for two-and-a-half years.
-He became proficient in Danish as a result of his work there.
+He became proficient in Danish as a result of his work there, and translated the serial article "Celestial Marriage" by Orson Pratt (originally found in The Seer), as well as Pratt's 1852 discourse on Celestial Marriage and a pamphlet on the New Jerusalem into Danish.
+His translations were published in 1855 as "Det celestiale ægteskab eller den af Gud aabenbarede ægteskabsorden for tid og al evighed, og det Nye Jerusalem."

 On the journey home to Utah, Van Cott led a group of church members from Scandinavia to the United States aboard the ship Waldemar, and then on the journey across the midwest to Salt Lake.
 He is listed as being the President of the Madsen and Liljenquist companies, leading a group of Scandinavian Saints to Salt Lake in July–Sept 1862.
 This may be the same group he led on the Waldemar, but further information is needed.

 In 1862 Van Cott was sustained as one of the Seven Presidents of the Seventy.
 The following year, he was elected to the first of four terms in the House of Representatives of the Utah territorial legislature.
 He died at his home a short distance south of Salt Lake City, February 18, 1883, after a lingering illness of several months.